 The Longhorn Beetle is known as the most damaging species, but any major infestation should be checked by a qualified professional.

-This depends of the species, as different types of wood boring beetles are attracted to different types of timber.
+This depends on the species, as different types of wood-boring beetles are drawn to different types of timber.

 Some prefer hardwoods like mahogany, oak and ash, whereas others prefer softwoods like cedar, pine and spruce.
 Remember, they all love damp wood because it’s easier to digest.
-Therefore, damp proofing is a must, especially if you’ve suffered from damp in the past.
+Therefore, damp-proofing is a must, especially if you’ve previously suffered from damp.

 Common furniture beetles are happy in both hardwoods and softwoods.
-Allthough they can been found all over wooden objects, they typically prefer damp floorboards and worn furniture with no varnsh.
+Although they can be found all over wooden objects, they typically prefer damp floorboards and worn furniture with no varnish.

-Female wood boring beetles like hardwoods with around 30% or more moisture content.
-This environment provides their larvae with the highest probability of pupating into fully grown adults.
+Female wood-boring beetles like hardwoods with around 30% or more moisture content.
+This environment gives their larvae the highest probability of pupating into fully grown adults.

-Having said that, you can find wood boring beetles living in wood with around 10% moisture content.
-Remember, the dryer the timber, the harder it becomes for them to eat and grow.
+Having said that, you can find wood-boring beetles living in wood with around 10% moisture content.
+Remember, the dryer your timber, the harder it becomes for them to eat and grow.

-It’s worth noting that the larvae only eat the sapwood/outer section of a tree because it’s toxin-free and has more nutrients, as opposed to the heartwood/inner section of timbers like oak and pine.
+It’s worth noting that the larvae only eat the sapwood/outer section of a tree because it’s toxin-free and has more nutrients, unlike the heartwood/inner section of timbers like oak and pine.